princu2701/Selenium_Project_PageObjectModel/README.md

 ## Overview

-**Selenium_Project_Page_Object_Model** is a Selenium-based testing framework that utilizes the Page Object Model (POM) design pattern for robust and maintainable test automation.
+**Selenium_Project_PageObjectModel** is a Selenium-based testing framework that utilizes the Page Object Model (POM) design pattern for robust and maintainable test automation.
 This project is designed to automate the testing of a website's shopping section, specifically focusing on the Car and Bike Accessories categories.

 ## Features